Miami-Dade · Florida telehealth

 Jackson Health System and safety-net care.
 Jackson Memorial Hospital is Miami-Dade's public safety-net hospital and one of the largest teaching hospitals in the U.S. For our telehealth scope (uncomplicated UTI, BV, yeast, ED, hair loss, bridge refills), Jackson's emergency department is the wrong venue — long waits, higher costs, and cases that would be triaged low-acuity.
 But Jackson is exactly the right destination for what we explicitly don't treat: fever with UTI symptoms, suspected kidney infection, pregnancy complications, and anything requiring imaging or IV medications.
 We'll refer you there without charge if your intake reveals red flags.

 Climate and common conditions.
 Miami's year-round warm humidity is associated with higher rates of yeast infections and skin conditions compared to drier climates.
 Staying in wet swimwear — a common reality given Miami's beach culture and pool access — is a recognized yeast infection trigger.
-Our yeast intake is built for exactly this scenario; $45, same-day fluconazole (single-dose oral) or topical antifungal to any pharmacy you pick.
+Our yeast intake is built for exactly this scenario; $45 online visit, fluconazole when appropriate (single-dose oral) or topical antifungal to any pharmacy you pick.

 Local pharmacy pickup in Miami-Dade